 Hotfix releases are normally not chargeable.

-Hotfixes are only produced for the latest supported fix release.
-So the latest fix release must be installed first.
+In principle, Hotfixes are only produced for the latest supported fix release or minor release.
+So the latest available release must be installed first.

 The general nomenclature is: Vn Rn.n.n